Earnings in Perspective

 America’s natural gas and oil sector earnings can benefit millions of American households through individually owned stocks, mutual funds, retirement accounts and other financial instruments, but the industry’s cyclical nature means its earnings can see lower lows and higher highs than the broader market.

-Between Jul.
-2019 and 2024, the oil and natural gas industry’s annualized returns, as measured by their S&P index, were lower than the S&P 500 average.
-While the oil and natural gas sector can outperform the market during specific time periods, over the most recent 5-year period its annualized returns were lower than many other industries.
+Over the past five years, the oil and gas industry’s annualized returns, as measured by their S&P index, were lower than the S&P 500 average.
+While the oil and natural gas sector can outperform the market during specific time periods, over the most recent 5-year period its annualized returns were lower than many other industries, including information technology and communications services.

 Who owns America’s natural gas and oil companies?
 Millions of Americans – through retirement funds like 401-Ks and private and public pension funds (typically accessible by groups including teachers and firefighters).